mnemonic-no/aep/README.md

 This repository contains data used by [Adversary Emulation Planner](https://github.com/mnemonic-no/aep).

-This tool can be used to automatically build an ordered set of attack stages with Mitre ATT&CK techniques executed during each stage.
+This tool can be used to automatically build an ordered set of attack stages with [MITRE ATT&CK](https://attack.mitre.org/) techniques executed during each stage.

 The output is a set of attack stages that show all possible techniques that an adversary might execute during each stage.